JosephTLucas/blog/_sources/content/preparedness_challenge.md

 Currently, malware “worms” rely on a pre-defined vulnerability enumeration and exploits to propagate between hosts – the common linkage between infected hosts is a technical vulnerability.
 This characteristic is mainly a symptom of two constraints:
 - Worms are hard to write and update dynamically, and
 - New vulnerabilities are hard to identify.

 Sufficiently advanced generative models may overcome both of these constraints.
 A sufficiently focused and distilled model may be able to reside in the worm binary or the binary could use obfuscated communication channels to receive updates from an AI API.
 This access would enable both polymorphism (dynamic updates) and vulnerability discovery to increase propagation options.
 The current state of cybersecurity is not equipped to appropriately respond to this sort of threat.
 Responses are focused on specific technical vulnerabilities, which is only one mechanism of spearworm propagation.

 ---

 # Commentary from May 16, 2024

 I still believe this concept of a social-network worm is a valid concern.
 The last six months have contianed significiant gains in multimodal performance and latency that increase the effectiveness of these tools in realtime social engineering.
-The increase in agent-related research for vulnerability discovery and exploit development also makes the overall task far simpler than the architecture I initially outlined.
+The increase in agent-related research for vulnerability discovery and exploit development also makes the overall task simpler than the architecture I initially outlined.